Jewel Avenue buses

-The Q64, QM4 and QM44 bus routes constitute a public transit line in Queens, New York City.
+The Q64, Q74, QM4 and QM44 bus routes constitute a public transit line in Queens, New York City.
 The east-to-west Q64 route runs primarily on Jewel Avenue operating between the Forest Hills–71st Avenue subway station in Forest Hills and 164th Street in Electchester.
+The Q74 limited-stop route parallels the Q64 between the Forest Hills–71st Avenue station and 164th Street, before continuing north and east to Queensborough Community College in Bayside, Queens.
 The QM4 route is an express bus route running from Midtown Manhattan to Electchester running via Sixth Avenue in Manhattan and Jewel Avenue in Queens.
 The QM44 route is an express bus route running from Midtown Manhattan to Electchester via Third Avenue in Manhattan and Jewel Avenue in Queens.

 The Q64 (formerly the Q65A), QM4 and QM44 were originally operated by Queens-Nassau Transit Lines, Queens Transit Corporation, and Queens Surface Corporation from 1951 to 2005; they are now operated by MTA Regional Bus Operations under the MTA Bus Company brand.

 Route description and service

 Q64

 The eastbound Q64 starts at the Forest Hills–71st Avenue subway station in Forest Hills on the north side of Queens Boulevard at 71st Avenue.
 Then the bus route turns onto Jewel Avenue, crossing over the Grand Central Parkway, Flushing Meadows – Corona Park, and Van Wyck Expressway.
 The bus then travels through Kew Gardens Hills, Queens, and passes by Queens College.
 Eastbound buses turn south onto Parsons Boulevard, then run east along 71st Avenue, terminating at 164th Street.
 Buses lay over on the east side of 164th Street before reentering service on Jewel Avenue.

 The westbound Q64 essentially follows the same route until just west of the Van Wyck Expressway, where the westbound Q64 turns slightly north onto 69th Road, which runs parallel to Jewel Avenue.
 The westbound Q64 continues along 69th Road until the intersection with 108th Street, where buses turn left and continue four blocks to Queens Boulevard.
 Buses lay over at the west side of 108th Street between Queens Boulevard and 70th Road.